horacioleon/challenge-remote-access/client_side.md

 * Possible problems
 	- Missing rsa-key file
 	- Bad permissions on rsa_key
-	- Server-a change and has no configuration for your usser
+	- Server-a change and has no configuration for your user

 Run the following command to check the tunnel manually